 Secondly, we have recourse to fasting in order that the mind may arise more freely to the contemplation of heavenly things: hence it is related of Daniel (Daniel 10) that he received a revelation from God after fasting for three weeks.St.
 Thomas Aquinas

 When we are not concerned with food and drink, or lulled into comfort by the effects of a good meal, we can more readily focus our entire attention on God.

 Thirdly, in order to satisfy for sins: wherefore it is written (Joel 2:12): “Be converted to Me with all your heart, in fasting and in weeping and in mourning.”
 The same is declared by Augustine in a sermon: “Fasting cleanses the soul, raises the mind, subjects one’s flesh to the spirit, renders the heart contrite and humble, scatters the clouds of concupiscence, quenches the fire of lust, kindles the true light of chastity.”St. Thomas Aquinas

 There are few better ways to offer repentance for our sins than by fasting.
 We take on discomfort and the pangs of hunger and give it all to Our Lord in sorrow for the ways in which we have turned against Him.

 Of course we need good, healthy food, and delicious food can be an incredible blessing and enjoyment.
 We should enjoy it!

-Are you looking for the perfect Lenten devotional?
-Take a look at The Life of Christ, a new 40-day Lenten series from Good Catholic.
-It’s perfect for any Lenten plan.
+Are you looking for the perfect devotional for spiritual growth—or for an upcoming Lenten season?
+Take a look at The Life of Christ, a 40-day series from Good Catholic.
 Sign up today and take the journey with us!